Print out the entire Chapter 6 from here.Please Note:

 Licensed or certified residential care facilities or foster family homes that already get money to provide care and supervision to people with disabilities are not eligible for respite services.[[Title 17 Cal.
 Code Regs.
 Section 54302(a)(29).]]
 But, a relative foster parent who is not receiving money for acting as a foster parent could get respite services.

 (6.25) How does a regional center decide how much respite service is needed?

 - help the family maintain the child at home

 - provide safe care and supervision in the absence of the family members

 The number of respite hours you need will depend on your family’s situation.
-You may need more hours if necessary to enable the child to continue to remain living at home.
+You may need more hours if necessary to enable the child to.

 If you need more hours than the regional center offers, you have to explain why.
 Write out your weekly schedule and bring it to an IPP meeting.
 Include all the activities of your personal lives and the time you spend caring for your child.
 Note the time that is left over.